Volunteering and voluntourism: passion or business?

 With voluntourism becoming the normality, it’s easy to have the impression that international volunteering is something only the rich can afford.
 But this is not the truth!
 Of course, an international flight doesn’t come cheap.
 But if someone can spend holidays in Thailand, then he should also be able to go as a volunteer.
 It should actually be a lot cheaper!

-Goodwill volunteers are the victims here.
-And they don’t even realize it.
-The other victims are the local projects where the volunteers end up, because they often don’t benefit economically that much from these visits.
+The volunteer with good will is one of the two victims here.
+And he doesn’t even realise it.
+The other victim is the local project where the volunteer end up, because it often doesn’t benefit economically that much from these visits.

 A serious project doesn’t ask for money to work.
 They know you have to invest in plane tickets, visas, insurance and maybe more.
 Volunteers also often show up with donations, gifts or cash, for the centre that hosts them.
 A project might ask you for reimbursement for the expenses, enough to feed you or to come to the airport to pick you up 5 hours away on an unpaved road.
 But is it really necessary to demand hundreds of dollars per week?